Two Years Gone: 1953 Mercury Monterey Woody Wagon – STILL $35,000

 Featuring a 12-volt conversion and a rebuilt FlatHead V8, this appears to be a driver-quality example you can enjoy in between fixing the heater fan and noisy speedometer.

-“1953 Mercury Monterey. the last year of the real wood wagon. maple. flathead engine rebuilt. overdrive transmission with a higher ratio rear end. converted to 12 volts. interior restored except 3rd seat which is nice but not inside the car. rare radio delete. deluxe steering wheel. issues are no heater motor and noisy speedometer.
+“1953 Mercury Monterey.
+The last year of the real wood wagon.
+Maple.
+The Flathead engine was rebuilt.
+Overdrive transmission with a higher ratio rear end.
+Converted to 12 volts.
+The interior was restored except for the 3rd seat, which is nice but not inside the car.
+It’s a rare radio delete.
+Deluxe steering wheel. issues are no heater motor and a noisy speedometer.
 Our driving days are coming to an end and I’m supposed to have fewer vehicles, I might be interested in a trade deal.”

-Show or go: what would you do with this restored Woody Wagon?
-Comment below and let us know!
+Show or go: what would you do with this restored ’53 Mercury Woodie Wagon for sale?
+Please comment below and let us know!